The Austin Bulldog is a nonprofit independent online news site for investigative reporting in the public interest.

 Beyond that, put your opinions in the public arena and let the verbal combat begin.

+Anonymous comments discouraged.
 You wouldn’t want The Austin Bulldog to publish anonymous articles, would you?
 We would never do that.
 Authors need to be immediately recognized and held accountable in the court of public opinion for what they write.

 A variety of websites have sprung up in Austin over the years.
 Some are high-dollar subscription newsletters for insiders with a monetary need-to-know.
 Among the free-to-read sites, some fill a well-defined niche, such as partisan politics or criminal justice.
-Others provide a wide variety of information by aggregating the work of local bloggers.

-None of these sites—subscription or free—are dedicated to investigative reporting by experienced professional journalists.
+None of these sites—-subscription or free—-are dedicated to investigative reporting by experienced professional journalists.
 That’s our niche.

 Investigative reporting takes time.
 We’re not going to bowl you over with high volume.
 Our approach is to publish important information when it has been fact-checked, thoroughly edited, and deemed ready for publication.